OmarMakled/symfony-microservice/readme.md

 - To start the project you need to run `docker compose up -d` it will pull the images if not exists and spin up the containers.

-- Run `make install` to install dependencies if this is the first time.
+- Run `make install` to install dependencies if this is the first time. :dart:

 ## Import data